jyotiyadav94/InsuranceClaims/readme.md

 Phone

  ![Alt text](<images/image copy 50.png>)
 Each Phone No in the dataset is unique, indicating that there are 99.9% distinct values in the dataset.
-This dataset can be removed as it contains almost unique values for each entry in the dataset.
+This column Phone can be removed as it contains almost unique values for each entry in the dataset.

 **Observations Total claim amount over the months**